 So I wouldn't be surprised if some of the identifications are incorrect.
 But my main intention with this website is just to show a fairly nice collection of photos.
 It's really not intended to be a great learned piece of work.
 It's a hobby........

-This site is still using frames.
+This site uses frames.
 I know a lot of people frown on frames, but I don't care very much.
 I hate those sites where the whole screen changes when you click a menu option; I much prefer it where the static parts remain static and the variable content changes as you move around the site.

 I am now using style sheets, not in any very clever way.
 I did toy with the idea of trying to use CSS and DIVs in place of frames.
 But I soon gave up on it, because whetever worked in one browser simply didn't work on another browser.
 When they sort it all out, and it becomes stable, then maybe I'll use it.
 Until then I think I'll just stick to using something that works most of the time......